BimmerBass/CopperChess/README.md

     - Bishop evaluation:
         - Bonus if we have the bishop pair.
         - Bonus inversely proportional to amount of pawns on the diagonals occupied.
-        - Bonus for being on our side of the board in the middlegame. (e.g. for white: being on the 1st, 2nd, 3rd or 4th rank).
         - Bonus if there are pawns on both sides (queenside and kingside) of the board in the endgame.
         - Bonus for being on the other side of the enemy king (for example, a bishop on B2 is better than one on G2 if black has castled kingside).
         - Bonus for being on the same square color as the enemy king.